A Grammar of the Archaeological Record (Version 2, Beta release)

 Goals and limits

-My main goal is to suggest ways to “grammaticalize” the stratigraphic record, by proposing a specific sample (this grammar) which is applied to a given body of data (the UGR website).
+My main goal is to suggest ways to “grammaticalize” the stratigraphic record, by proposing a specific model (this grammar) which is applied to a given body of data (the UGR website).

 I would like to claim some power for this approach, but I will not claim that it is the correct grammar.
 I hope my effort might generate sufficient interest in the subject matter, and that the supporting exemplification will prove to be sufficiently valid, so as to elicit a new awareness for the underlying problems, a realistic sense of reliance on the electronic medium used for its genuine powers, and a discussion of the substantive issues involved in this effort.